goreleaser/goreleaser/.github/ISSUE_TEMPLATE/Bug_report.md

 - GoReleaser Version [goreleaser --version]

 **Additional context**
 Add any other context about the problem here.
+Full output log with debug on is probably a helpful thing to add here.